 Organizations such as Lambda Legal and the Movement Advancement Project (MAP) provide various resources and services for LGBTQIA+ students.
 Lambda Legal is the oldest and largest legal organization defending the LGBTQIA+ community and everyone living with HIV.
 They are a nonprofit organization and do not charge their clients for legal representation or advocacy.
 MAP is a nonprofit think-tank that engages in rigorous research, collaborates with advocates and professional organizations, and communicates with policymakers and the media to fight for equal opportunities for all people.

 LGBTQIA+ Students & Online Learning

 According to a recent study by the Postsecondary National Policy Institute, three out of four LGBTQIA+ college students reported experiences of sexual harassment during the academic school year.
-Furthermore, 20% are these college students feared for their physical safety because of their gender identity or perceived sexual orientation.
+Furthermore, 20% of these college students feared for their physical safety because of their gender identity or perceived sexual orientation.
 The fear of further harassment and discrimination on college campuses may deter degree seekers from enrolling in on-campus programs.
 Online degree programs can alleviate some of these fears.